-M27 (NGC 6853, the Dumbbell) exhibits a bi-polar morphology, often associated with molecular hydrogen (H2) infrared emission in planetary nebulae (PNe) (Kastner et al. 1996).
-High resolution spectra of the hot central star (CS), acquired with the Far Ultraviolet Spectroscopic Explorer (FUSE), have revealed an unusually rich set of narrow H_2 absorption features spanning the entire spectral bandpass, an indication that the molecule is vibrationally excited.
-FUSE carries no on-board source for wavelength calibrations and consequently M27 has been observed numerous times for this purpose, resulting in a high signal-to-noise data set (see Figure 1 and McCandliss & Kruk 2007).
+M27 (NGC 6853, the Dumbbell) exhibits a bipolar morphology, often associated with molecular hydrogen (H2) infrared emission in planetary nebulae (PNe) (Kastner et al. 1996).
+High-resolution spectra of the hot central star (CS), acquired with the Far Ultraviolet Spectroscopic Explorer (FUSE), have revealed an unusually rich set of narrow H2 absorption features spanning the entire spectral bandpass, an indication that the molecule is vibrationally excited.
+FUSE carries no on-board source for wavelength calibrations and consequently M27 has been observed numerous times for this purpose, resulting in a high signal-tonoise data set (see Fig. 1 and McCandliss & Kruk 2007).
 The usefulness of these lines for wavelength calibration aside, we are presented with an interesting puzzle.
-What physical processes excite H_2 in PNe and how does it survive in this high temperature and highly ionized environment?
+What physical processes excite H2 in PNe and how does it survive in this high-temperature and highly ionized environment?

-At first glance it seems surprising to find H_2 in PNe at all.
-For a typical electron density of 300 cm^{-3} and temperature of 10,000 K, we estimate an e-fold lifetime ≈ 230 years, assuming electron impact dissociation of H2 at the rate given by Martin et al. (1998, $\gamma{e^-} = 4.6 \times 10^{-13} \text{ cm}^3 \text{ s}^{-1}$).
-Nevertheless there is a whole class of PNe with bi-polar morphology in which infrared H_2 emission is the defining characteristic (Kastner et al. 1996; Zuckerman & Gatley 1988).
-Zuckerman & Gatley concluded that the infrared H2 emission in M27 is shock excited, based on IR spectroscopic diagnostics.
-This result is considered somewhat surprising because the close presence of a hot star suggests that far-UV continuum excited fluorescence of the H_2 may be important.
-For instance, Natta & Hollenbach (1998) calculate that continuum pumped fluorescence processes dominate thermal processes in PNe evolutionary models at late times \gtrsim 5,000 yrs.
+At first glance it seems surprising to find H2 in PNe at all.
+For a typical electron density of 300 cm-3 and temperature of 10,000 K, we estimate an e-folding lifetime \approx 230 yr, assuming electron impact dissociation of H2 at the rate given by Martin et al. (1998) $\gamma{e^-} = 4.6 \times 10^{-13}$ cm3 s-1.
+Nevertheless there is a whole class of PNe with bipolar morphology in which infrared H2 emission is the defining characteristic (Kastner et al. 1996; Zuckerman & Gatley 1988).
+Zuckerman & Gatley concluded that the infrared